To establish a policy for managing the Washington State Shared Leave Program.

 - A state of emergency has been declared anywhere within the United States by the federal or any state government, and the employee has needed skills to assist in responding to the emergency or its aftermath and volunteers his or her services to either a governmental agency or to a nonprofit organization engaged in humanitarian relief in the devastated area, and the governmental agency or nonprofit organization accepts the employee’s offer of volunteer services;

-- The employee is a victim of domestic violence, sexual assault, or stalking as defined in RCW 41.04.655 (refer to the GRC HR-30 Domestic Violence Leave policy).
+- The employee is a victim of domestic violence, sexual assault, or stalking as defined in RCW 41.04.655 (refer to the GRC HR-37 Domestic Violence Leave policy).

 Green River College will determine the amount of leave, if any, which an employee may receive; however, employees may not receive more than 522 days of shared leave during their working lifetime under this program.
 Green River may also consider other methods of accommodating the employee’s needs such as modified duty, modified hours, flextime, or special assignments in place of share leave.

-When requesting shared leave because the employee or a relative or household member (as defined in this policy) suffers from an illness; injury; impairment; or physical or mental condition which is of an extraordinary or severe nature, the employee must use all other leave balances such as personal holiday, accrued sick leave, accrued vacation leave and compensatory time prior to receiving shared leave.
+When requesting shared leave because the employee or a relative or household member (as defined in this policy) suffers from an illness; injury; impairment; or physical or mental condition which is serious or extreme and/or life threatening, the employee must use all other leave balances such as personal holiday, accrued sick leave, accrued vacation leave and compensatory time prior to receiving shared leave.

 Employees called to military service must use all accrued vacation leave, personal holiday, compensatory time and any paid military leave allowed under RCW 38.40.060, prior to receiving shared leave.